 We do not usually seek to collect the below sensitive personal data through this Site or from users.
-We will obtain your explicit consent before we collect, use or otherwise process the below sensitive personal data in accordance with applicable data protection and ePrivacy regulatory requirements.
+In the limited situations that we collect sensitive personal data, we will obtain your explicit consent before we collect, use, or otherwise process the below sensitive personal data in accordance with applicable data protection and ePrivacy regulatory requirements

 |H. Cookies or similar activity||